 Replace worn, ripped, or damaged flooring.

 Consider installing anti-slip flooring in areas that can’t always be cleaned.

 Use drip pans and guards.

-In addition, provide mats, platforms, false floors or “other dry standing places” where useful, according to OSHA.
-Every workplace should be free of projecting nails, splinters, holes and loose boards.
+Also, provide mats, platforms, false floors, or “other dry standing places” where useful.
+Every workplace should be free of projecting nails, splinters, holes, and loose boards.

 Eliminate fire hazards

 Employees are responsible for keeping unnecessary combustible materials from accumulating in the work area.
-Combustible waste should be “stored in covered metal receptacles and disposed of daily,” according to OSHA’s Hazardous Materials Standard (1910.106).
+According to OSHA's Hazardous Materials Standard, combustible waste should be “stored in covered metal receptacles and disposed of daily” (1910.106).

 The National Safety Council “Supervisors’ Safety Manual” includes these precautionary measures for fire safety:

 Keep combustible materials in the work area only in amounts needed for the job.
 When they are unneeded, move them to an assigned safe storage area.